 With the goal of empirically determining whether the growth of the root zone has in any way impacted the stability or security of the root DNS system, ICANN commissioned TNO and its consortium partners, SIDN and NLnet Labs to conduct the Continuous Data-driven Analysis of Root Server System Stability (CDAR) study.
-(For consortium details see Appendix C.) The study started in the second half of 2015, and this draft report is one of the project's intermediate results.
-We are publishing this report to receive public comments on the study's analysis and findings.
-Further, the CDAR team intends to present its findings at future occasions, including the ICANN57 and ICANN58 meetings.
-The feedback that we receive will be used for finalizing the report, which is planned for the end of April 2017.
+(For consortium details see Appendix C.) The study started in the second half of 2015, and this report includes the project's final results.